-- Take forensic nursing classes.
-According to government job postings listed in August 2012, several employers wanted nurse investigator applicants who possessed knowledge of medical forensics.
+It's possible to begin preparing for this career while still enrolled in a postsecondary school program.
+Take forensic nursing classes.
+Some employers prefer nurse investigator applicants who possess knowledge of medical forensics.
 Some 4-year nursing programs may offer concentration options in forensic nursing.
-Topics in this field may include identifying assault and sexual abuse, evidence collection, investigation procedures and death investigations.
+Topics in this field may include identifying assault and sexual abuse, evidence collection, investigation procedures, and death investigations.

 Step 2: Get State Nursing License